act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 If the `autocomplete` attribute is used to describe "custom" taxonomy, for example `<input type="text" autocomplete="banner" />`, success Criterion [1.3.5 Identify Input Purpose][sc135] may be satisfied even if this rule failed.

 The `aria-disabled` state is used on `input` elements which are not part of [sequential focus navigation][] and are not otherwise [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable).
-If this is not the case, this rule may be inapplicable on elements that are still operable and require a valid `autocomplete` attribute to satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].
+If this is not the case, this rule may be inapplicable on elements that are still operable and require a valid `autocomplete` attribute to satisfy success criterion [1.3.5 Identify Input Purpose][sc135].

 The purpose of a control is programmatically identifiable even when its `autocomplete` [attribute value][] is not an [appropriate field name for the form control][].